Updated: Jul 12

 One of my favorite movies is While You Were Sleeping.
 A sappy romantic comedy, the main character, Lucy, is in love with a man whom she has watched from a far.
 I can relate.
 Over the years, I have had countless crushes on guys – who either didn’t know I existed or was already a friend but had no idea I was absolutely smitten with him!

 At one point in the movie, Lucy is talking to her “sleeping” Prince Charming and says something to the effect “if you really knew me, I just know you would choose me!”
-I’ve watched the movie more than a dozen times and that line will cause crocodile tears to roll down my face.
+I’ve watched the movie dozens of times and that line will cause crocodile tears to roll down my face.
 Every.
 Single.
 Time.

 I’ve had that very thought countless times.
 Not just with a guy I had a secret crush on, but in scenarios at school, work and church.

 I’d be sought out by the “who’s who” to be a part of their social group.

 I’d be included in their exciting activities and conversations.